Features of the Faculty

 Department of Political Science and Public Administration

-The outstanding feature of the Department of Political Science and Public Administration is the opportunity it provides to study the social sciences as a whole,centering the subjects related to political science and public administration.
+An outstanding feature of the Department of Political Science and Public Administration is the opportunity provided to study the social sciences as a whole, centering on subjects related to political studies and its' fundamental administration.
 The goal is to encourage creative thinking and open-mindedness in individuals who will in the future bear responsibility as either local or national government officials, or educators.
-It will focus on the comprehensive study of domestic, international, and regional politics, and will be supplemented by broader studies in economics, business administration,and law.
-Students completing the Politics and Human Society Course will be active in politics and business; those completing the Public Administration and Civil Service Course go on to careers in government or NPO.
-And also those completing the International Relations and Area Studies Course go on to careers in global corporations, the media and journalism.
+Studies in this department focus on the comprehensive analysis of domestic, regional, and international politics; this is supplemented by broader studies in economics, business administration, and law.
+Students who complete the Political and Human Society Course are active as teachers, university staff, employees of local banks or infrastructure related companies.
+Those who pursue the Civil Service Course move into careers as civil servants, police officers or firefighters.
+Students who engage in International Relations and Area Studies Course find employment in public transportation, distribution companies, and inbound-related industries.

 Department of Economics